Love Comes Quickly: Music video

 Directed by Andy Morahan and Eric Watson, the video to the song is very simple, utilising facial shots of Tennant singing, interposed with blurry montages of the faces of various other people; at points, shots of Lowe, lying on top of a construction of a square grid, are superimposed over these shots.
 Watson would later call it a "complete disaster".

+Live performances

+Pet Shop Boys performed "Love Comes Quickly", along with "West End Girls", at the 1986 MTV Video Music Awards, accompanied by singer Ava Cherry.
+The song was on the setlist of their first tour in 1989.
+More recently, "Love Comes Quickly" has been performed on the Super Tour in 2016–2017 with Tennant on keyboards and on the Dreamworld tour in 2022–2024.